Senior Market News & Updates | New Horizons Insurance Marketing Inc.

 It can't be added to the TPMO disclaimer, because it's a standardized disclaimer that cannot be altered.

-Tip 7: Don't modify the disclaimer.
+Tip 7: Do not modify the disclaimer

 As tempting as it is to add some clarity to the disclaimer, don't change it (outside of adding a range instead of a single number).